Uncertainty-aware Panoptic Segmentation: Technical Approach

 \subsection{Network Architecture}

+On overview of our network architecture is given in \figref{fig:architecture}.
 We utilize a state-of-the-art proposal-based panoptic segmentation network, EfficientPS \cite{mohan2021efficientps}, as our base network.
 It consists of a shared EfficientNet \cite{tan2019efficientnet} backbone with a two-way Feature Pyramid Network (FPN) and separate semantic and instance segmentation heads.
 The semantic segmentation head consists of modified Dense Prediction Cell (DPC) \cite{chen2018searching} modules to capture the contextual information of features at multiple scales.
 The instance head is a variation of Mask RCNN \cite{he2017mask}.
 As EfficientPS provides only panoptic segmentation, its segmentation heads lack the capability to estimate the uncertainty of its predictions.
 We employ evidential deep learning \cite{sensoy2018evidential} to quantify semantic segmentation, instance segmentation, and classification uncertainty in our uncertainty-aware semantic and instance segmentation heads.